bruxy70/Garbage-Collection/info.md

 |`first_week` | Yes |First collection on the `"first_week"` week (integer 1-53)<br/>**Default**: 1<br/>*(The week number is using [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601#Week_dates) numeric representatio of the week)*<br/>(relevant for `every-n-weeks`)
 | `exclude_dates` | Yes | List of dates with no collection (using international date format yyyy-mm-dd.
 (See the example above)
 | `include_dates` | Yes | List of extra collection (using international date format yyyy-mm-dd.
 (See the example above)

+**IMPORTANT - put include/exclude dates within quotes.
+Dates without quotes might cause Home Assistant not loading configuration when starting - in case the date is invalid.
+Validation for dates within quotes works fine.** I think this is general bug, I am addressing that.
+(See the example above)

 ## STATE AND ATTRIBUTES